thesombady/vTikz/readme.md

 # vTikz

-A simple but power-full tool for creating standalone Tikz figures in V.
+A simple design to generate standalone tikz images in V.

 ## Installation